qiskit-community/qiskit-experiments/docs/paper/paper.md

 Qiskit Experiments is a Python package for designing and running quantum computing experiments with a focus on calibration and characterization of quantum devices.
-It consists of a general purpose experiments framework which can be used by researchers to rapidly implement new experiments, and a library of common experiments for calibration, characterization, and verification of quantum devices.
+It consists of a general purpose experiments framework which can be used by researchers to rapidly implement new experiments and a library of common experiments for calibration, characterization, and verification of quantum devices.

 The core framework of `Qiskit Experiments` consists of three parts.